evirgen1/election_turkey/README.md

 ## What's in the Repository?

 This repository contains structured and clean election results data sets.
-I started by uploading the local elections data from 2014 and 2019.
+I started by uploading the local elections data from 2014 and 2019 (You can find them in the Local Elections folder as local_2014.csv and local_2019.csv).
 However, my goal is to include all election results in a short amount of time.

 ## Contribution and Feedback